Novak Djokovic will no longer hold No. 1 ranking after loss in Dubai

-“It’s great for tennis to have somebody new at world number one again,” Vesely said.
+“It’s great for tennis, I think, to have somebody new at world number one again,” Vesely said.
 “Tennis needs, of course, new number ones.
 A new generation is coming through.
 I think it’s just great.”

-The 26-year-old Medvedev, the 2021 U.S. Open winner who was also the Australian Open runner-up in 2021, will become the 27th man to reach No. 1 and the first other than Djokovic, Roger Federer, Nadal or Andy Murray since Feb.
+The 26-year-old Medvedev, the 2021 U.S. Open winner who also was the Australian Open runner-up in 2021, will become the 27th man to reach No. 1 and the first other than Djokovic, Nadal, Roger Federer or Andy Murray since Feb.
 1, 2004.
 Djokovic, who has been No. 1 since Feb.
-3, 2020, has spent 361 total weeks atop the rankings during his career, the most among male players since computerized rankings began in 1973.
+3, 2020, has spent 361 weeks atop the rankings in his career, the most among men’s players since the computerized rankings began in 1973.

 Djokovic told reporters ahead of the tournament in Dubai that he felt good about returning to tennis after the legal saga in Australia surrounding his vaccination status, and he won his first two matches.
 “It wasn’t really difficult for me to pick up a racket and go out and practice the sport and just play,” he said.
 “I’m as well prepared as I possibly can be.”

-Djokovic remains unvaccinated and has no plans to change that even if it jeopardizes his ability to enter tournaments, including the French Open and Wimbledon.
+Djokovic remains unvaccinated and has no plans to change that, he has said.
 He spoke this week about next month’s tournament in Indian Wells, Calif.

 “I can’t enter [the] United States.
 As of today I’m not able to play.
 But let’s see what happens,” he told reporters.
 “Maybe things change in the next few weeks.”